netsurf-browser/netsurf/docs/using-monkey.md

     Subsequent to this message, the user of monkey is at liberty to issue `LOGIN` commands to control the response of the `401LOGIN` process.

+*   `LOGIN DESTROY LWIN` _%id%_

+    The given login window has been destroyed and should no longer be sent commands otherwise undefined behaviour may ensue.

 ### Plotter messages